-Each Mortgage Purchase Agreement incorporates by reference the Seller's Guide, including all of the terms, conditions, representations and warranties therein.
-Each Seller's Guide describes procedures for reservation, loan delivery and purchase, and contains representations, warranties, covenants and agreements of the Lender to the Authority, certain of which relate to: (i) the legality and validity of the Mortgage Loans and related documents; (ii) the existence and conveyance to the Authority of a valid first lien (subject only to current taxes and assessments not yet due and payable, and encumbrances permitted by the Authority) on the Eligible Property. located in the State and held in fee simple title; (iii) the absence of delinquencies with respect to payments on each Mortgage Loan; (iv) the absence of defaults under each Mortgage Loan; (v) the Lender's right to sell each Mortgage Loan to the Authority; (vi) the existence and validity of hazard insurance on the Eligible Property in an amount equal to the greater of 80% of the insurable value of the improvements at the time of the origination of the Mortgage Loan or the principal amount of the Mortgage Loan; (vii) compliance by the Lender with all requirements relating to the insurance or guaranty of the Mortgage Loan; (viii) compliance with the requirements of the Tax Code; and (ix) the requirement that any insurance or guaranty will inure to the benefit of the Authority.
-The Program Directive which is incorporated into the Seller's Guide describes the 2001A Program, including the amount of funds available, the Reservation Period and set-asides.
-The Authority has the right to decline to purchase any Mortgage Loan offered to it if, in the reasonable opinion of the Authority, the Mortgage Loan does not conform to the requirements of the Act or the Seller's Guide.
+Each Mortgage Purchase Agreement (applicable only to New Mortgage Loans but not to Zero Interest Loans) incorporates by reference the Seller's Guide, including all of the terms, conditions, representations and warranties therein.
+Each Seller's Guide describes the procedures for reservation, loan delivery and purchase, and contains representations, warranties, covenants and agreements of the Lender to the Authority, certain of which relate to: (i) the legality and validity of the New Mortgage Loans and related documents; (ii) the existence and conveyance to the Authority of a valid first lien (subject only to current taxes and assessments not yet due and payable, and encumbrances permitted by the Authority) on the Eligible Property. located in the State and held in fee simple; (iii) the absence of delinquencies with respect to payments on each New Mortgage Loan; (iv) the absence of defaults under each New Mortgage Loan; (v) the Lender's right to sell each New Mortgage Loan to the Authority; (vi) the existence and validity of hazard insurance on the Eligible Property in an amount equal to the greater of 80% of the insurable value of the improvements at the time of the origination of the Mortgage Loan or the principal amount of the New Mortgage Loan; (vii) compliance by the Lender with all requirements relating to the insurance or guaranty of the New Mortgage Loan; (viii) compliance with the requirements of the Tax Code; and (ix) the requirement that any insurance or guaranty will inure to the benefit of the Authority.
+The Program Directive which is incorporated into the Seller's Guide describes the 2001B Program, including the amount of funds available, the Reservation Period and set-asides.
+The Authority has the right to decline to purchase any New Mortgage Loan offered to it if, in the reasonable opinion of the Authority, the New Mortgage Loan does not conform to the requirements of the Act or the Seller's Guide.
 See "Mortgage Purchase Agreement" under this caption.